 We have a purpose built modern Design and Technology area with facilities and equipment for working with wood, metal, plastics and electronics.
 We have our own 3D printers, vinyl cutter and in an industrial partnership with Trotec Laser, TC have acquired an industrial-grade Speedy 400 laser engraver/cutter system.
 Students are learning about modern industrial technologies as well as entrepreneurship, developing several for-profit businesses.

 In the subject 'Geek Studies', students are able to pursue any learning as long as it's “geeky” and they have an approved project plan.

-A number of students working with the SRC are planning a series of consultation events and a survey of all students, staff and families to determine both the current and prospective TC community view.
+A number of students working with the Student Representative Council are planning a series of consultation events and a survey of all students, staff and families to determine both the current and prospective TC community view.
 Any demand for change would have to be significant if we are to effect a change in this regard and if made there would need to be a phase in period.

 The current situation is that we have a uniform, we want it worn correctly and do not want to create a situation where staff are required to waste time and potentially compromise positive working relationships by having to raise uniform compliance issues with students.
 Students are able to wear either summer, winter or sports uniforms at any time but not a mixture of uniforms.
 Uniform Guide

 TC uniforms are provided by Beleza and a Uniform Shop is on site located next to the Canteen.